People with disabilities sue in Wisconsin over lack of electronic absentee ballots

 A federal court sided with disability rights activists in 2022 and said the Voting Rights Act applies to Wisconsin voters who require assistance with mailing or delivering their absentee ballot because of a disability.
 The ruling overturned a Wisconsin Supreme Court ruling that said only the voter can return their ballot in person or place it in the mail.

 The new case was filed against the Wisconsin Elections Commission in Dane County Circuit Court by four voters, Disability Rights Wisconsin and the League of Women Voters.
-A spokesperson for the elections commission did not return a message seeking comment.
+Riley Vetterkind, a spokesperson for the elections commission, declined to comment on the lawsuit.

 Voters with disabilities must have the ability to vote electronically in order for Wisconsin to comply with a variety of state and federal laws related to accommodation and equal-access, the lawsuit argues.
 Electronic voting will also ensure that people with disabilities are treated the same as other voters, the lawsuit contends.